LordGrieffing/BirdBot/README.md

 So my GPU (gtx 1070) is way to underpowered to train this model.
 A friend who has a 3070 offered to let me use their device However I learned CUDA doesn't worrk on windows 11 which is what they use.
 So now I am planning on moving to google collab to train this model.

+I may need to train in python instead of CLI.
+Python would let me set up more data manipulation to stretch my data.